 Careers Education starts from Year 7 and is provided through a number of specialist lessons, collapsed days, tutorials, assemblies, projects and experiences.

 Careers is first introduced to students in Year 7, as they reflect on their achievements to date and start examining career literacy and future pathways.
 Throughout each year at Ashmole there are engaging lessons and a range of opportunities to help all students make informed decisions about their future.
 Key to these decisions and advice is Unifrog, the complete destinations platform for all our students.
-Year 7 students set up their Unifrog accounts in the summer term and start to explore the platform.
+Year 7 students set up their Unifrog accounts in the autumn term and start to explore the platform.

 In Year 8 PSHE lessons, students identify their own strengths and areas for development and explore how to develop employability skills for the modern workplace.